computer screen with lines of code

 Master’s in data science cost

-In the US, the average total cost of a master’s of science degree is $61,200 according to data provided by educationdata.org.
-It’s important to note, however, that modality can play a big part in how much you pay — and thus your eventual return on investment.
+In the US, the average total cost of a master’s of science degree is $61,200, according to data provided by educationdata.org.
+However, it’s important to note that modality can play a big part in how much you pay — and thus your eventual return on investment.
 By studying online, you may be able to continue working and avoid relocation, cutting out lost income potential and the costs associated with moving and potentially paying higher rent.
 Ultimately, these cost-savings can make pursuing a master’s degree possible for those who are more cash-strapped or need to support family members and other loved ones.

 Why pursue a master’s in data science?

-Of course, $60,000 is no small investment, even if you’re earning a salary while you study.
-Given this cost, why do those interested in data science choose to pursue a master’s degree?
+Of course, $60,000 is no small investment, even if you earn a salary while studying.
+Given this cost, why do those interested in data science pursue a master’s degree?
 In short, whether you’re looking to transition careers or advance your career, a data science master’s degree opens the opportunity to pull a salary that many decide is a sufficient return on the up-front cost of education.
 We’ll dive into each group in turn.

 Career transition

 Many who transition into data science are dissatisfied with their current earning potential.
-Perhaps they are in a low-paying industry or feel blocked by their management with no easy way to move laterally to another company.
-Provided they hold a bachelor’s degree, even if in an unrelated field in the social sciences or humanities, the good news is that many are able to gain admission into a data science master’s program and slingshot themselves onto a higher-earning career path.
-In fact, many data science programs provide resources like pre-program courses in computer science and mathematics to ease these kinds of transitions.
+Perhaps they are in a low-paying industry or feel blocked by their management, and there is no easy way to move laterally to another company.
+Provided they hold a bachelor’s degree, even if in an unrelated social sciences or humanities field, the good news is that many can gain admission into a data science master’s program and slingshot themselves onto a higher-earning career path.
+Many data science programs provide resources like pre-program computer science and mathematics courses to ease these kinds of transitions.

 Career advancement

-But just how much more can you earn once you have a data science master’s degree?
+But how much more can you earn after a data science master’s degree?
 We’ll dive into that next.

 What’s a typical data science master’s salary?